CIBC-Internal/python/Doc/library/mmap.rst

       use of this call there is no guarantee that changes are written back before the object is destroyed.
-If *offset* and *size* are specified, only changes to the given range of bytes will be flushed to disk; otherwise, the whole extent of the mapping is flushed.
+If *offset* and *size* are specified, only changes to the given range of bytes will be flushed to disk; otherwise, the whole extent of the mapping is flushed.  *offset* must be a multiple of the :const:`PAGESIZE` or :const:`ALLOCATIONGRANULARITY`.

-      **(Windows version)** A nonzero value returned indicates success; zero indicates failure.

-      **(Unix version)** A zero value is returned to indicate success.
+      ``None`` is returned to indicate success.
 An exception is raised when the call failed.

+      .. versionchanged:: 3.8
+         Previously, a nonzero value was returned on success; zero was returned on error under Windows.
+A zero value was returned on success; an exception was raised on error under Unix.

+   .. method:: madvise(option[, start[, length]])

+      Send advice *option* to the kernel about the memory region beginning at *start* and extending *length* bytes.  *option* must be one of the :ref:`MADV_* constants <madvise-constants>` available on the system.
+If *start* and *length* are omitted, the entire mapping is spanned.
+On some systems (including Linux), *start* must be a multiple of the :const:`PAGESIZE`.

+      Availability: Systems with the ``madvise()`` system call.

+      .. versionadded:: 3.8

    .. method:: move(dest, src, count)